Assistance Available for Those Affected

 Get the latest air quality conditions for where you live.
 View current air quality conditions.

 Closed Sutter Locations

 As the fires in Northern California continue, the air quality is poor.
 When air pollution is bad, it can irritate your eyes, nose, and throat, cause shortness of breath, aggravate asthma and other respiratory conditions.

-Dr. William Isenberg, vice president for patient safety at Sutter Health’s Office of the Patient Experience, offers the following precautions during this time of smoky or poor air:
+Sutter Health’s Chief Quality & Safety Officer William Isenberg, M.D., offers the following precautions during this time of smoky or poor air:

 - Stay indoors, if possible.

-- Carry your rescue puffer/inhaler with you if you leave your home
+- If you have asthma, emphysema, or other respiratory diseases, use your maintenance puffers/inhalers.
+In addition, carry your rescue puffer/inhaler with you if you leave your home.

 Frequently Asked Questions

 What types of assistance is available to Sutter team members impacted by the wildfires?